jaredfaris/ootrain/write/01_slide.md

 # Readability And Maintainability #

-!SLIDE center smbullets smaller
+!SLIDE center smbullets small
 # Guidelines, Not Laws #
 * Life is easier if we are all on the same page.
 * This is not a one-size-fits-all approach.

-!SLIDE smaller smbullets
+!SLIDE small smbullets
 # Size And Complexity #
 * If a method doesn't fit on your screen completely, it's too long.
 * If it's so complex that it needs to be tested seperatly, it should be an seperate class.
 * High cyclomatic complexity is a sign you should refactor.
 * If an explanation of the method is longer than the method, refactor.

-!SLIDE smaller smbullets
+!SLIDE small smbullets
 # Complexity Rule Of Thumb #
 * You should be able to describe the responsibility of a class in one sentence without a conjunction.
-* Bad:  This class is responsible for loading a user's data and displaying a user access report .
+* <span style="color: red">Bad:</span>  This class is responsible for loading a user's data and displaying a user access report .
-* Good:  This class is responsible for loading a user's data.
-This other class is responsible for displaying a user access report.
+* <span style="color: green">Good:</span>  This class is responsible for loading a user's data.
 <br /><br /><br />
 * You should be able to describe the action a method performs without a conjunction.
-* Bad:  This method verifies the user's password, and loads her profile.
+* <span style="color: red">Bad:</span>  This method verifies the user's password, and loads her profile.
-* Good:  This method verifies the user's password.
+* <span style="color: green">Good:</span>  This method verifies the user's password.
 This method loads the user's profile.

-!SLIDE smaller smbullets
+!SLIDE small smbullets
 # Commenting Complexity #
 * Empty xml comments are worse than no comments.
 * Use block comments that are meaningful to what is happening.
 We store change data in SVN.